freme-project/freme-ner/README.md

 # FREME NER

-A Named Entity Recognition and Entitity Linking tool.
+A Named Entity Recognition and Entitity Linking tool, see [FREME NER documentation](http://api.freme-project.eu/doc/current/knowledge-base/freme-for-api-users/freme-ner.html).

 NOTE: The documentation below is old.
 Currently, the code in this repository is sparely documented.
 We will be adding documentation, building and deployment instructions and polishing the code gradually.